batuhangonenc/solutions-for-cs/README.md

 - void print (), prints stack by top to end.

-- void push ( dt arg ), add a new node with 'arg' to top of the stack.
+- void push ( const datatype& arg ), add a new node with 'arg' to top of the stack.

 - void pop (), removes the node in top from stack.